tasshroll/TS-Career-Portfolio/README.md

 Click, scroll, and re-size window to interact with the elements.
 Links within the page showcase my current work as well as contact info.

 ## License
-Please refer to the LICENSE in the repo.

 [![License](https://img.shields.io/badge/License-n/a-n/a.svg)](n/a)